An Analysis of Physiological and Psychological Responses in Virtual Reality and Flat Screen Gaming

 \subsection{Experimental Procedure}

 We collect and analyze qualitative psychological responses and quantitative physiological measures in a 2x4 mixed-participant study.
 Each session lasted between 30-40 minutes, depending on the game.
-Each participant was asked to visit the lab twice and play the same game on the FS in one session and VR in the other.
+Each participant was asked to visit the lab twice and play the same game on the FS in one session and VR in the other, with a gap of 45-60 minutes between sessions.
 To avoid the order effects, this order was counterbalanced to ensure equal participants in both categories, VR first and FS first.
 A verbal instructions protocol was used to ensure that instructions were held constant for all participants.
 Before the start of the session, participants were informed about the study itself but not about the purpose or the hypotheses.
 Participants were asked to sign the consent form and fill out the ``participant demographics and pre-exposure'' questionnaire.
 This was followed by a brief introduction of their specific game and the objective they had to complete.
 Then, the Empatica E4 wristband was attached to the participants and switched on.
 The LED signals of the E4 device were noted to ensure correct functioning.
 After the equipment test was complete, the participants were told to relax and not think of anything extreme or arousing to establish a baseline.
 This lasted for 5 minutes.